kaanakdeniz/weblearning/README.md

-# 100DaysOfCode
+# 100DaysOfCode Challenge
-Code at least one hour a day, share repos, and repeat the next day for 100 days.
+## Code at least one hour a day, share repos, and repeat the next day for 100 days.